Help Shape Waterloo's Urban Forest Strategy to 2050

 How to Participate

-1. Visit the consultation page to share your ideas in the ideas gallery or take the quick poll.
+1. Visit the consultation page to add your ideas to the ideas gallery or take the quick poll.

-2. Follow the page for updates on upcoming public engagement activities and the online survey on draft tactics opening January 2025.
+2. Watch for the online survey on draft tactics opening January 2025.

 Events